M10-AI/m10-ai/README.md

 # M10 AI

 Welcome to M10 AI, Chalmers Technological University's first official AI student club!
-We’re a community dedicated to exploring the exciting world of artificial intelligence and empowering students with hands-on skills and knowledge.
+We’re a community dedicated to exploring the exciting artificial intelligence and empowering students with hands-on skills and knowledge.

 ###

 ## What We Do
 At M10 AI, we host workshops on essential developer tools like Docker and Git, and we dive into the process of building your own AI models from scratch.
+We also stay up to date with the latest research.
 Whether you're a beginner or an experienced coder, our events are designed to inspire, educate, and connect you with like-minded peers.

 ###